hefroy/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide.md

 **AWS IoT FleetWise Edge Agent** software provides C++ libraries that enable you to run the application on your vehicle.
-You can use AWS IoT FleetWise pre-configured analytic capabilities to process collected data, gain insights about vehicle health, and use the service’s visual interface to help diagnose and troubleshoot potential issues with the vehicle.
+You can use AWS IoT FleetWise pre-configured analytic capabilities to process collected data, gain insights about vehicle health, and use the service's visual interface to help diagnose and troubleshoot potential issues with the vehicle.

 AWS IoT FleetWise's capability to collect ECU data and store them on cloud databases enables you to